 18. Referral to legislation

-These Passenger Transport Conditions (hereinafter the Conditions of Transport) apply to local public transport services by bus and tram provided by Busitalia (or its Subsidiary) in urban, suburban and extra-urban areas.
+The present Passenger Transport Conditions (hereinafter, Transport Conditions) apply to local public transport services by road and track carried out by Busitalia (or its Subsidiary) in urban, suburban and inter-city areas.

-An extract of the Transport Conditions is available on board vehicles and at ticket offices and bus stations.
+An extract of the Transport Conditions is available on the vehicles, at ticket offices and bus stations.

 1.1.
-Main legislative sources relating to passenger bus transport
+Main legislative sources on bus passenger transport

-a) REGULATION (EU) No 181/2011 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 16 February 2011 concerning the rights of passengers in bus and coach transport
+a) REGULATION (EU) 181/2011 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 16 February 2011, concerning the rights of passengers in bus and coach transport.

-c) Annex A to ART Resolution No. 28/2021 “Misure concernenti il contenuto minimo degli specifici diritti che gli utenti dei servizi di trasporto ferroviario e con autobus possono esigere nei confronti dei gestori dei servizi e delle relative infrastrutture con riguardo al trattamento dei reclami.”.
+c) Annex A to ART Resolution 28/2021 on “Misure concernenti il contenuto minimo degli specifici diritti che gli utenti dei servizi di trasporto ferroviario e con autobus possono esigere nei confronti dei gestori dei servizi e delle relative infrastrutture con riguardo al trattamento dei reclami”.

 1.2.
-The Service Agreement and the general principles of the transport conditions
+The Service Contract and the general transport conditions principles

-The Transport Conditions are drawn up in accordance with current legislation on passenger rights and with the provisions of the service contract or contracts.
+Transport Conditions are drawn up in accordance with current legislation on passenger rights, and with the provisions set out in the agreement and/or in service contracts.

-It should be noted that Busitalia manages Local Public Transport (hereinafter LPT) services on the basis of one or more specific service contracts or equivalent agreements with the relevant contracting authority or authorities: these contracts define the conditions to be applied, the fares and levels of service to the public, as well as the means prescribed for the provision of LPT services.
-Busitalia performs the services in compliance with the contractual requirements, except in the event of impediments caused by extraordinary and unforeseeable circumstances or force majeure.
+Indeed, it should be noted that Busitalia manages Local Public Transport services (hereinafter LPT) on the basis of one or more specific service contracts or equivalent agreements with the entrusting Entity(ies) in charge: these contracts prescribe the conditions to be applied, the fares, the levels of public service, and the methods for providing the LPT service.
+Busitalia performs the services in accordance with the contractual requirements, unless prevented by extraordinary and unforeseeable circumstances or force majeure events.

 In addition, the Transport Conditions are inspired by general principles, as well as rules of coexistence and cooperation between people that are essential behaviours to ensure a quality and inclusive service for the community.